sagemath/sagewiki_to_gh-2022-10-10/days109.md

 Format TBA

+=== Creating external packages ===

+First steps and best practices in creating packages and Continuous Integration

 === Introduction to Sage Development ===

 For Sage users who wish to take the first (or the next) steps in Sage development.